AdaCore/training_material/courses/spark_for_ada_programmers/labs/150_crossing_the_spark_boundary.lab.rst

       + Remember there are no numeric values attached to Ada `True` and `False`.

-   - GNAT Studio can generate a package body framework from a package spec
+   - :toolname:`GNAT Studio` can generate a package body framework from a package spec

       + :menu:`Code` |rightarrow| :menu:`Generate Body`